-The Minneapolis-Duluth/Superior Passenger Rail Alliance's financial statements are prepared in accordance with generally accepted accounting principles (GAAP) from inception through December 31, 2008.
+The Minneapolis-Duluth/Superior Passenger Rail Alliance's financial statements are prepared in accordance with generally accepted accounting principles (GAAP) for the year ended December 31, 2009.
 The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through its pronouncements (statements and interpretations).
 Governments are also required to follow the pronouncements of the Financial Accounting Standards Board issued through November 30, 1989, (when applicable) that do not conflict with or contradict GASB pronouncements.
 The more significant accounting policies established in GAAP and used by the Minneapolis-Duluth/Superior Passenger Rail Alliance are discussed below.